wellspringcp/wellspring/09-legislature/09-legislature.md

 ### Nominating and possibly Recognizing an issue as requiring legislative attention.

 When a new law is to be crafted to address some issue, the `issue` must be one that was recognized through the nomination process.
-No bill law may be passed into law unless it references an `issue on record`.
+No bill may be passed into law unless it references an `issue on record`.
 Bills which do not address an `issue on record` shall be unceremoniously thrown out.

 #### Nominating an issue